-Find out more about living with a colostomy or ileostomy after bowel cancer, how it can affect you and what can help.
+You might have a colostomy or ileostomy after surgery for bowel cancer.
+Read about how it can affect you and what you can do to help you live with a stoma.

 Getting used to your stoma